Import MIDI File Dialog

 - Create Figures

-- Disable this if you want to import Harmony and Take only.
+- Disable this if you want to import Harmony and Take only and do the Figure Recognition later when sifting through the phrases.

 - Create Phrase Pools

-- (Library only) Create a Phrase Pool for each track.
+- (Library only) Create a Phrase Pool for every track with multiple phrases extracted automatically based on content.
+Duplicate phrases are dropped.

 - Keep Takes